 - Physical exam

-- Biopsy – the removal of a tissue sample of the tumor.
-Doctors can then tell what type of testicular cancer you have by looking at the cells under a microscope.
-Usually biopsy procedures are not carried out at the initial visit, but arranged for a later date, once we have gathered your other information and imaging.
+- Biopsy – the removal of a tissue sample from the tumor.
+After removal of the testicular tumor, doctors can then tell what type of testicular cancer you have by looking at the cells under a microscope

-- Blood tests – Some types of testicular cancer can increase blood levels of a protein called human chorionic gonadotropin (HCG).
-HCG can be detected by a simple blood test and is considered a tumor marker for certain types of testicular cancer.
-It can be used for diagnosis and to check how you respond to treatment.
+- Blood tests – Some types of testicular cancer can increase blood levels of proteins known as tumor markers.
+For example, proteins, including human chorionic gonadotropin (HCG) and alpha-fetoprotein (AFP), can be detected by a simple blood test and are considered tumor markers for certain types of testicular cancer.

 Depending on the type and stage of your cancer and other factors, testicular cancer treatment can include: